Impact Challenge

 How to apply:

-Please note, we receive many more applications than there are places, so each application will be reviewed in detail and successful applicants will be notified via email by Friday 2nd May 2025.
+Please submit your application by 9am on Thursday 24th April 2025.
+We receive many more applications than there are places, so each application will be reviewed in detail and successful applicants will be notified via email within 10 working days of the application deadline.

 If you are offered a place on the Impact Challenge, you must accept your place by replying to the email within 5 working days or your place will be offered to someone on our waiting list.
 Once your place is confirmed, you will then be able to select your top three preferred employers and will be paired with one.